yingfeng23/yingfeng23.github.io/_pages/about.md

 I was a visiting PhD student at the **<a href="https://cambridge-afar.github.io/">AFAR lab</a>**, Department of Computer Science and Technology, University of Cambridge.

-Before Ph.D., I received my **Master of Research (MRes) Sport Business** Degree with Distinction from the <a href="https://www.lborolondon.ac.uk/institutes/sport-business/">Institute for Sport Business</a>, at Loughborough University, and **BSc Sport Ecnomics and Management** Degree at Beijing Sport University.
+Before Ph.D., I received my **Master of Research (MRes) Sport Business** Degree with Distinction from the <a href="https://www.lborolondon.ac.uk/institutes/sport-business/">Institute for Sport Business</a>, at Loughborough University, and **BSc Sport Economics and Management** Degree at Beijing Sport University.